cluesblues/teamcity-documentation/topics/agentless-builds.md

 ## Detaching build agent

 To release its current build agent, a build needs to send the `##teamcity[buildDetachedFromAgent]` [service message](service-messages.md).
-We highly recommend detaching a build from the agent only during its last step and only if this step does not require any software installed on the agent.
+We highly recommend detaching a build from the agent only during its last step.
+Make sure this step does not require the agent and can be performed outside of TeamCity.
 TeamCity will skip all the following steps after the build is detached, unless they have the "[Always, even if build stop command was issued](configuring-build-steps.md#Execution+policy)" option enabled.
 You can enable it for mandatory final steps – the agent will be released only after completing them.

 After being released, the agent becomes available to other builds.
 The server will receive and log all remaining build status information received from the third-party tool.